priscillaluong/w6-ss-api-weather/README.md

 # w6-ss-api-weather

-Week Six Challenge of the *UOB Full Stack Development Coding Bootcamp* requires students to use Server-Side APIs and local storage to create a **Weather Dashboard** that displays current and future weather.
+An application that uses Server-Side APIs and local storage to create a **Weather Dashboard** that displays current and future weather.

-We were given a User Story and an Acceptance Criteria as per below:

 User Story: